BGCG/project2/README.md

 * I confirm that the feedback alerted to the user is correct (i.e. question correct answers are factually accurate to the best of my knowledge)
 * I confirm the score calculated after each game play is accurate
 * I confirmed that this quiz looks good across multiple devices which I tested using Chrome Developer tools
-* I have confirmed compatibility of the quiz with Google Chrome, Microscoft Edge and Firefox browsers.
-I have tested on safari browser on an iPhone as I don't own a Mac.
+* I have confirmed compatibility of the quiz with Google Chrome, Microsoft Edge and Firefox browsers.
+I have tested the site on the Safari browser on an iPhone as I don't own a Mac.

 ## Debugging ##